 The Nurmagomedov Name Stays in Focus

-Fight week discussion increased following comments from Khabib Nurmagomedov, who spoke publicly about his cousin’s development as a champion.
-His remarks circulated widely during the lead-up to Saturday’s bout.
-Usman Nurmagomedov remains unbeaten, holds the title, and continues his run without changes to the confirmed matchup or conditions.
+Fight week discussion intensified following comments from Khabib Nurmagomedov, who spoke publicly about his cousin's development as a champion.
+His remarks circulated widely during the lead-up to Saturday's bout.
+Usman Nurmagomedov remains unbeaten, holds the title, and enters Dubai with no changes to the confirmed matchup or conditions.

 Heavyweight Talk Comes From the Card Itself